Peanut Butter Chocolate Chip Cookies

-And then we could take that list even further, by including all those affected by our world’s tragedies lately – by hurricanes, earthquakes, fires, and senseless acts of violence.
+We could then take that list further, to include all those affected by our world’s tragedies.
+Hurricanes, earthquakes, fires, and senseless acts of violence.
 It’s felt a little overwhelming to have the news on the past couple months.
 I feel it.
 Our kids feel it.
 There have been times where I’ve had to turn off the news, simply to keep young eyes and ears from bearing that pressure.

 So when my friend Bridget from Bake at 350 asked if I’d like to bake cookies to share with Imperial Sugar’s #GiveAFriendACookie movement, I didn’t hesitate.
 I knew I needed to do this, to bake and share a little love and joy.

-These Triple Chocolate Peanut Butter Cookies with Sea Salt will bring smiles to every fan of that awesome peanut butter and chocolate combination.
-I do hope you’ll join me in baking and sharing their goodness!
+These Peanut Butter Chocolate Chip Cookies will bring smiles to every fan of that awesome peanut butter and chocolate combination.
+I do hope you’ll join me in baking and sharing the goodness!

 * Thank you to Imperial® Sugar for providing me with sugar and for sponsoring the #GiveAFriendACookie movement.